SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

 ## MITRE details

 When you click a square in the tactics/techniques matrix, details about coverage for that tactic/technique display in a panel.
-The panel has a full description of the tactic/technique, with an assessment of your coverage (None, Low, Medium, and High).
-A coverage of "None" does not mean you have no coverage, it only means you may not have enough rules to adequately cover the tactic/technique.
+The panel has a full description of the tactic/technique, with an assessment of your coverage (**None**, **Low**, **Medium**, and **High**).
+A coverage of **None** does not mean you have no coverage; it only means you might not have enough rules to adequately cover the tactic/technique.

 Click **Rules** at the bottom of the panel to get links to all the rules that contribute to coverage for the tactic/technique.